Get free sorting mats & learn 40 preschool activities with mini erasers. You will love these fun ideas for literacy

 Hardware Storage Units – You can also store erasers in hardware storage drawers

 First, let me begin by saying that you know your kids best.
 Mini-erasers can present a choking hazard, so do not use them with kids who put things in their mouths.

 - Fingers: The size of little novelty erasers is perfect for pincer grasp activities.
-Kids can pick them up and place them in containers, muffin tins, or ice cube trays or divided plastic containers.
+Kids can pick them up and place them in containers, muffin tins, ice cube trays, or divided plastic containers.

 - Tongs, tweezers, or training chopsticks: To make the activity more challenging, ask kids to use tweezers or tongs to pick up the erasers.